philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/wordpress.md

 3. database sends back a result (for example, the content of the page)
 4. WordPress server sends back a web page.

-Cloud services for more complicated hosting problems like content distribution:
+Cloud services can augment WordPress to distribute content such as images
+faster:
 <p align="center">
     <img src="https://dpzbhybb2pdcj.cloudfront.net/geewax2/Figures/02fig02_alt.jpg">
 </p>